 Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 - Granulated Sugar – This is just plain old white sugar.
-We tend to use Dixie Crystals in the south.
+We tend to use Dixie Crystals in the South.

 - Baking Chocolate – It’s really important to use the right kind of chocolate for this recipe.
 You’ll need to purchase Baker’s Premium Unsweetened Baking Chocolate, which produces the distinctive look, texture, and taste required for this recipe.